How-to choose and compare 3D CAD Software for jewelry design?

 Having these features included in the software makes it more professional, and helps the user feel he has a complete package.

 What you usually find in dedicated jewelry software, is an integrated rendering module: though it could be seen as useful and quite fast to use, you’re missing opportunities to create impact in your communication campaigns.

-Indeed, external rendering modules are the best bet when it comes to beautifying your jewelry piece.
+Indeed, external 3d jewelry rendering software are the best bet when it comes to beautifying your models.
 You can easily modify the viewing angle to get the best light reflection, adjust the shining colors of the jewels, modify the textures and aspects of the body and stones, create an atmosphere, and animate your piece with props and camera movements.